Broadcast Media Production, Television Area of Concentration

 Upon completion of this program a student will be able to:

-Write successfully for broadcast and new media to engage, inform or entertain based on audience research.
+- Write content for broadcast and new media to engage, inform or entertain based on audience research.

 Meet with your academic advisor regularly to discuss your academic plans and make sure you are on track to graduate and/or transfer.